-Supervisory Veterinarian: Dr. Susanne Hirsch, DVM
+Supervisory Veterinarian: Dr. Amy Wright, DVM

 Mission: The Humane Society of Warren County is a non-profit organization dedicated to providing compassionate care to abandoned, abused, homeless and neglected animals in our community.
 We aim to educate pet owners on the importance of vaccinations and population control and to place adoptable pets in loving homes.

 History: The Humane Society of Warren County was incorporated April 1st, 1947 by Julia Wagner to provide food, shelter, and care to lost, stray and abandoned animals of Warren County, Virginia.

 In late 2011, the Humane Society of Warren County began an agressive campaign to increase adoptions and decrease the rate of unnecessary euthanasia.
 By the end of 2012, the animal shelter achieved no-kill status in the dog department for the first time in shelter history, with a 92% live release rate.
 At the same time, cat adoptions increased over 70%.
 Today, those life saving efforts continue.
 In 2015, HSWC was able to save over 92% of the animals that came into the shelter.
 This is an unprecedented life saving accomplishment for our rural shelter.
 Animals once thought disposable were provided the medical and behavioral help they needed and have been given an opportunity for a second chance.
 It is our pleasure to now work in an animal shelter where all adoptable pets are given a second chance.

 Vision: It is our vision to be part of a community where every pet is a wanted pet.